shresthasameerman/shresthasameerman/README.md

 ---

-### Current Journey
+### 🌱 Current Journey
 - 🏫 Studying BSc Computing at British College (2nd Year)
-- 🌱 Continuously learning and expanding my skill set
+- 🚀 Continuously learning and expanding my skill set
 - 📚 Exploring cutting-edge technologies

 ---

 ## 🤔 More About Me

-- 😄 Pronouns: he/him
+- 😄 Pronouns: **he/him**
-- ⚡ Dad Joke Champion: "I went to a street where the houses were numbered 8k, 16k, 32k, 64k, 128k, 256k and 512k.
-It was a trip down Memory Lane." 🖥️
+- ⚡ Dad Joke Champion: *"I went to a street where the houses were numbered 8k, 16k, 32k, 64k, 128k, 256k and 512k.
+It was a trip down Memory Lane."* 🖥️

 ---